karudock/iaa_2020/README.md

 * Building and deploying Spark machine learning models
 * Considerations for ML in distributed environments
 * Spark Best Practices and Tuning
+* Spark Code Walk-through (within Google Colab)

 [**Assignment - Due on Monday, March 30 at 11:59pm EST**](https://github.com/zaratsian/iaa_2020/blob/master/session_04/Spark_ML_Assignment_(template).ipynb)

 -----------------
 ## IAA Module - Session 5 - Serverless Technology
 **Slides**
-* Intro to Google Cloud Platform
 * Overview of Serverless
+* Serverless ML
+* BigQuery ML
 * Google Cloud Functions
-* Cloud Run
+* Google Cloud AutoML
-* Industry trends & Applications
-* Walk-through of Tools and Services

 -----------------
 ## IAA Module - Session 6 - Cloud Overview, Features and Demos / Special Topics
 **Slides**
 This session will be used as an overflow from previous sessions.
 If extra time is needed or a deeper dive is required for specific content, then this session will be used for that.
+* Intro to Google Cloud Platform
 * Machine Learning APIs
-* GCP AutoML
-* GCP AI Platform
+* Google Cloud AI Platform
+* Cloud Deployments - Kubernetes, App Engine

 -----------------